GitGuardian/ggscout-helm-charts/charts/ggscout/examples/hashicorpvault-k8s/README.md

 Edit the `secret.yaml` file to match your environment:

-- `KUBERNETES_SERVICE_ACCOUNT`: Must match the service account name in values.yaml
-- `KUBERNETES_NAMESPACE`: The namespace where ggscout will be deployed
 - `VAULT_K8S_ROLE`: The Vault role created above
 - `GITGUARDIAN_API_KEY`: Your GitGuardian API token